-In our opinion, UGI Corporation maintained, in all material respects, effective internal control over financial reporting as of September 30, 2016, based on the COSO criteria.
+In our opinion, UGI Corporation maintained, in all material respects, effective internal control over financial reporting as of September 30, 2015, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of UGI Corporation and subsidiaries as of September 30, 2016 and 2015 and the related consolidated statements of income, comprehensive income, shareholders' equity and cash flows for each of the two years in the period ended September 30, 2016 and our report dated November 22, 2016 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheet of UGI Corporation, as of September 30, 2015, and the related consolidated statements of income, comprehensive income, shareholders' equity, and cash flows for the year then ended of UGI Corporation and our report dated November 30, 2015 expressed an unqualified opinion thereon.

-/s/ Ernst & Young LLP Philadelphia, Pennsylvania November 22, 2016
+/s/ Ernst & Young LLP Philadelphia, Pennsylvania November 30, 2015